OpenStickCommunity/Hardware/Boards/Supported Boards/USB Hubs/Tiny USB Hub v1.3e/README.md

 In the future we hope to expand out USB controller host add-on to allow for GP2040-CE to be used as a controller converter.

+Please note that this design is intended for small dongles or cables.
+It will not allow for two larger converters like the Brook FGC 1/2 or dongles of similar sizes to be connected side by side.

 ## Board design choices